|

 Subscription status

 In this section, you can view the subscription status of your assets.
-If any subscription requires attention, the user can
+If any subscription requires attention, the user can see the notification banner on the Dashboard.

-The below asset subscription statuses are shown:
+The following asset subscription statuses are shown:

-Inactive subscription‑Assets with inactive subscriptions, e.g. Free or Free for renewal.
+Inactive subscription‑Assets with inactive subscriptions, e.g., Free or Free for renewal.
 Free refers to assets that never had a subscription.
-Free
+Free for renewal refers to assets that had a subscription and have expired, which can be renewed.

 Note: The subscription type and expiration time are also shown in the Asset details page.
 See Asset details.